-Staff Report

-Prepared By: Susan DeCarli, AICP, City Planner

-Reference: El Paso de Robles 2011 General Plan Housing Element Update, 2006 Economic Strategy, Zoning Ordinance, and CEQA.

-Fiscal

-Impact: None.

-- Options: After opening the public hearing and taking public testimony, the Planning Commission is requested to take one of the actions listed below: - a.
-1) Approve the attached Resolution recommending the City Council adopt the Negative Declaration for this project; and 2) Introduce for first reading Ordinance No. -XXX. - b.
-Amend, modify, or reject the above-listed action. - c.
+Staff Report Prepared By: Susan DeCarli, AICP, City Planner Reference: El Paso de Robles 2011 General Plan Housing Element Update, 2006 Economic Strategy, Zoning Ordinance, and CEQA.
+Fiscal Impact: None.
+Options: After opening the public hearing and taking public testimony, the City Council is requested to take one of the actions listed below: a.
+1) Approve the attached Resolution adopting the Negative Declaration for this project; 2) Introduce for first reading Ordinance No. -XXX; and 3) Direct staff to address small capacity group housing for medically ill homeless persons in the next semi-annual update of the Uptown/Town Center Specific Plan. b.
+Amend, modify, or reject the above-listed action. c.
 Request additional information and analysis.